Search Efficient Binary Network Embedding: Related Work

 \subsubsection{Discrete Network Embedding}

+\dk{Graph based hashing~\cite{weiss2009spectral,liu2014discrete} has been proposed to learn binary codes for traditional non-relational data, such as images.
+This kind of hashing techniques work on the graphs constructed from data points by calculating their pairwise similarity.
+The constructed graph reflects the geographical data distribution in their original space, and helps learn similar binary codes for \jy{closely} located data points.
+The graphs considered by graph based hashing are artificially constructed from the input data, which are essentially different from real-world graphs \jy{where edges are naturally formed resulting from interactions between entities (nodes).
+In real-world natural graphs, connected nodes unnecessarily exhibit similar features~\cite{subbarai2015what,Bianconi2009Assessing}.
+This breaks the assumption made by graph based hashing~\cite{weiss2009spectral,liu2014discrete} that connected nodes are located closely in the Euclidean feature space.
+Therefore, directly applying graph based hashing to natural graphs may result in unsatisfactory performance. }}

-Very recently, several embedding algorithms have been proposed to learn discrete network embedding.
-For efficient node retrieval, Bernoulli Network Embedding~\cite{Misra2018bernoulli} learns binary node representations by modeling the generation of each dimension as a Bernoulli random test.
-DNE (Discrete Network Embedding)~\cite{xiaobo2018discrete} learns binary node representations to speed up node classification.
-However, the two methods cannot support accurate search, because node content features are simply ignored.
+Very recently, several embedding algorithms have been proposed to learn discrete node representations for real-world networks.
+For efficient node retrieval, Bernoulli Network Embedding~\cite{Misra2018bernoulli} learns binary node representations by modeling the generation of each dimension as a Bernoulli random test. \dk{KD-coding~\cite{chen2018learning} is proposed to learn discrete word embeddings with the Skip-Gram~\cite{mikolov2013efficient} model, which can also be coupled with DeepWalk~\cite{perozzi2014deepwalk} to learn discrete node representations.
+Through explicitly capturing high-order structure proximity, INH-MF~\cite{lian2018high} learns binary codes for network nodes with matrix factorization.} DNE~\cite{xiaobo2018discrete} learns binary node representations to speed up node classification.
+However, the above methods cannot support accurate search, because node content features are simply ignored.
 In addition, DNE is a supervised binary network embedding algorithm that requires node labels to be provided, which is different from our research that aims to learn binary node representations in an unsupervised setting.
-NetHash~\cite{wu2018efficient} is the first algorithm proposed to generate discrete node representations that encode both network structure and node content features.
-It applies the MinHash technique~\cite{broder2000min} to the content feature ID set aggregated from tree-structured neighborhood.
-As the learned discrete embeddings do not take binary values, similarity search with this kind of embeddings tends to be inefficient.
-In this work, we aim to learn binary node representations that are directly optimized with binarization to enable similarity search efficacy and efficiency.